stan-dev/cmdstanpy/docsrc/hello_world.rst

 the CmdStanPy workflow, we use CmdStanPy to fit the the example Stan model ``bernoulli.stan`` to the dataset ``bernoulli.data.json``.
-The example model and data are included with the CmdStan distribution in subdirectory `examples/bernoulli`.
+This model and data are included with the CmdStan distribution in subdirectory ``examples/bernoulli``.
+This example allows the user to verify that CmdStanPy, CmdStan, the StanC compiler, and the C++ toolchain have all been properly installed.
+For substantive example models and guidance on coding statistical models in Stan, see the `CmdStan User's Guide <https://mc-stan.org/docs/2_27/stan-users-guide/index.html>`_.

 The Stan model
 ^^^^^^^^^^^^^^